EXECUTIVE REMUNERATION POLICY AND REPORTS

 Any gains from the SR program and the ESPP to the executives are funded by share price increases, and will under all likely scenarios cause a net cash inflow to the company.

-Insurance, pension contribution and other benefits
+Insurance, retirement and other benefits

 D&O insurance and indemnification agreements